pjakiela/ECON523/RR.md

 <br>

 The objective for this project is to produce a pre-analysis plan for a proposed randomized evaluation of a development intervention.
+A template is available [here](ECON-523-PAP-template-2026.docx).

 <br>